guilhemmarchand/iptables-for-splunk/docs/deployment.rst

     /var/log/ufw.log

-3. Make sure the Splunk instance can access this file with read permissions (you can use extended acl) and create a very basic and simple file monitor:
+3. Make sure the Splunk instance can access this file with read permissions (you can use extended acl) and create a very basic and simple file monitor

 *Example: (customize the name of the index according to your deloyment)*: